PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - **Distribution**
     - Shows a `New` tag in the Investment field when the user enters a new name.
+    - `Distribution Details`
+        - It is a radio button.
+Values are: `Provided` & `Not Provided`.
+Default no any value is selected.
+[See this](https://drive.google.com/file/d/1XRPtSz_-nmIrtiFJEw9Wr_PppCha_CPJ/view?usp=drive_link)
+        - It's mandatory for Cash and Both type otherwise system shows error message.

 - **Net**
     - When the calculation of `Net` is `$0.00`, shows the `Create Task` checkbox disabled.
 [See this](https://drive.google.com/file/d/1W6IS-kqCA91ylq1peC97IB_yOquVxc7M/view?usp=share_link)